sunilabrahamindia/sunilabraham/amaa/chinnapulayan-the-dalit-teacher-of-sankaracharya.md

 ## Tottam (song) — Pulaya version: what the text says

 The Pulaya *Tottam* as printed in the essay opens with prose introduction lines that announce the coming of Pottan and set the ritual context (pp. 91–92).
 The *Varavil* (praise poem) follows, addressing prosperity and the well-being of the community (pp. 92–93).
-The core argumentative passage — where Chinnapulayan replies to the Chovar (taskmaster/landlord) — is printed and discussed on pages 94–96; these lines form the poem's moral centre.
+The core argumentative passage — where Chinna Pulayan replies to the Chovar (taskmaster/landlord) — is printed and discussed on pages 94–96; these lines form the poem's moral centre.

 ## Close readings — key passages and short analysis